Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
-Santero (King of Discs), when reversed: The dark essence of earth behaving as air, such as a diamond: An unyielding businessman, with a gift for identifying weakness and exploiting it for personal gain.
+Click for DetailsThe card at the left of the lower line represents the person or qualities that will sustain your spiritual journey.
+King of Coins, when reversed: The dark essence of earth behaving as air, such as a diamond: An unyielding businessman, with a gift for identifying weakness and exploiting it for personal gain.
 One well informed about material affairs, but ignorant of larger, more pressing issues.
 A blind devotee of business as usual, unconcerned with the unintended results, and contemptuous of new ideas.
 A person full of greed and avarice, easily corrupted by luxury or the temptations of the flesh.